-Computer Museum – officially Permanent Exhibition of the Computing History in Slovakia is part of the Computing Center of the Slovak Academy of Sciences (SAV).
+Museum of Computers is part of the Computing Center at the Slovak Academy of Sciences in Bratislava

-This is not only nostalgia of the old days of computing, but also demonstration how ICT changed over the last 50 years – from the vaccum tube machines to smartphones with complex systems on a chip or supercomputers with many powerful microprocessors.
+This is not only a nostalgia of the old days of computing, but also demonstration how ICT changed over the last 60 years – from the vacuum tube machines to smartphones with complex systems on a chip or supercomputers with many powerful microprocessors.

 Museum has following thematic sections:

-- Data transmission technology and networks (modems, network components, optical cables)
+- Data transmission technology and networks: Modems, laser and radio transmitter/receiver, local area network components, optical cables.

-- First and the second generation computers (part of the machines and documents used at SAV and other institutions: ZRA-1 vacuum tubes, GIER PCB with transistor logic, ZPA 601 ferrite core memory matrix, MINSK 22 PCB)
+- The First and the Second generation computers: Parts of the machines and documents used at SAV and other institutions: ZRA-1 vacuum tubes, GIER PCBs with transistor-diode logic, ZPA 601 ferrite core memory matrix, MINSK 22 PCB.

-- Integrated circuits (developed at ÚTK SAV, Tesla VÚST Prague, Tesla Piešťany and produced in the company TESLA Piešťany, US made LSI and microprocessors)
+- Integrated circuits: Different SSI, MSI and LSI developed at ÚTK SAV, Tesla VÚST Prague, Tesla Piešťany, VÚVT Žilina and produced in the company TESLA Rožnov and Piešťany.

 How to get here: The main (but not best) entry is directly from Dubravska cesta (approximatelly 150m from IBM garages on the way to SVU (School of Applied Arts)).
 Ring the bell at the gate.
-Another entry is from the SAV campus, the one floor building over the Computing Center (staircase behing the entry to Computing Center) and to the right 50m (ring the bell). (see http://www.vystava.sav.sk/pristup-do-muzea-s-mhd/ or http://www.vystava.sav.sk/pristup-do-muzea-autom/)
+Another entry is from the SAV campus, the one floor building behind the Computing Center (Výpočtové stredisko) staircase behing the entry to Computing Center and to the right 50m (ring the bell).
+See http://www.vystava.sav.sk/pristup-do-muzea-s-mhd/ or http://www.vystava.sav.sk/pristup-do-muzea-autom/